-- Male condoms are the best method to decrease the chance of getting STIs.
+- External (male) condoms are the best method to decrease the chance of getting STIs.

 - To prevent pregnancy, use condoms with another form of contraception.

 - Only use water-based lubricants with condoms.

-The male condom is a sheath (covering) worn over the penis during sexual activity.
+The external (male) condom is a sheath (covering) worn over the penis during sexual activity.
 It prevents pregnancy by acting as a barrier, preventing semen from entering the vagina so the sperm can’t reach a female’s “egg”.
 Condoms also decrease the chances of getting a sexually transmitted infection (STI) by acting as a barrier, preventing infections (bacteria and viruses) from passing from one partner to another.
-Using condoms also allows guys to be active in preventing pregnancy.
+Using condoms also allows to be active in preventing pregnancy.